Numerics88/n88ParaViewPlugins/Build-Linux.md

 https://gitlab.kitware.com/paraview/paraview-plugin-builder/tree/master
 ```
 In general, first build ParaView.
 Then build the plugins against it.
 The build has to be *exactly* the same as how
-the distributed ParaView is built.
+the distributed binary ParaView is built.
 That's what makes it so tricky.

-I built on TheGNU (CentOs Linux v7).

 ## Build on CentOS Linux 7